Woznet/wayback-machine-url-search/README.md

 2. Open Google Chrome and go to the "Extensions" page (chrome://extensions/).
 3. Enable "Developer mode" by toggling the switch in the top-right corner.
 4. Click on the "Load unpacked" button in the top-left corner.
-5. Select the folder where you cloned or downloaded the repository.
+5. Go to the folder where you cloned or downloaded the repository and open the repository folder.

 Usage
 -----